 - Take Action

-Not recommended under 12; parental guidance recommended 12-14 due to violence, disturbing scenes and characters and coarse language.
+Not suitable under 12; parental guidance to 13 (violence, disturbing scenes and characters, coarse language)

 This topic contains:

 |Children under 12||Not suitable due to violence, disturbing scenes and characters, and coarse language|

 |Children 12 to 13||Parental guidance recommended due to violence, disturbing scenes and characters, and coarse language|

 |Children 14 and over||OK for this age group|